Mahmoud-ghareeb/NeMo/README.rst

     sh install_beamsearch_decoders.sh

-after this, you will have in your base the following files/folders
+after this, you will have in your base the following files/folders \n
-1. checkpoints
+1. checkpoints \n
-2. kenlm_binaries
+2. kenlm_binaries \n
-3. NeMo
+3. NeMo \n
-4. test_model.ipynb
+4. test_model.ipynb \n

 3. Kenlm
 ^^^^